curityio/oauth-agent-node-express/doc/Architecture.md

 ## Overview

-Node and the Express framework are used to build the OAuth Agent using Node.js.
+Node and the Express framework are used to build the OAuth Agent.
 The API can be deployed to a host of your choice.
 The API handles token responses from an Authorization Server, then saves encrypted tokens in http-only cookies.
 The API is therefore stateless and easy to manage, and does not require a database.
 The SPA can then use secure cookies to call business APIs, or to get userinfo from this API.

 ## Endpoints